doitintl/gpu-finder/README.md

     * gpu_type: [The type of GPU to use](https://cloud.google.com/compute/docs/gpus).
 Note that A100s have to be used with [A2 machine types](https://cloud.google.com/compute/docs/gpus/create-vm-with-gpus#examples-add-gpu-a100), while the other GPU types can be configured with N1 machine types.
     * number_of_gpus: [The number of GPUs to attach to each instance](https://cloud.google.com/compute/docs/gpus)
 4. Additional configuration like disk type, disk size, firewall rules, image type, image family, VPC, startup scripts, and others can be set in the configuration file too.
+5. When running the script, you will see output in the logs about which regions and zones the instances will be created in, the names of instances, and whether a quota has been reached in a given region.